stanford-scs/scp-spec/draft-mazieres-dinrg-scp-04.md

-A node stops adding any new values to its `voted` set as soon as any value `x` reaches quorum threshold in the `accepted` fields of received `SCPNomination` messages.
+A node stops adding any new values to its `voted` set as soon as any value `x` reaches quorum threshold in the `accepted` fields of received `SCPNominate` messages.
 Following the terminology of (#federated-voting), this condition corresponds to when the node confirms `x` as nominated.
 Note, however, that the node continues adding new values to `accepted` as appropriate.
 Doing so may lead to